lawrennd/old_talks/_ml/modelling-things.md

 Despite the range of questions these models raise for our classical view of generalization, in another sense, these models are very traditional.
 They operate on tables of data that have been curated through appropriate curation.
 These deep learning models operate on (very large) design matrices.

 We've argued that the new frontiers for the data sciences lie in the domain of what we term "happenstance data".
 The data that hasn't been explicitly collected with a purpose in mind, but is laid down through the rhythms of our modern lives.
 We've claimed that the traditional view of data as sitting in a table is restrictive for this new domain, and outlined how we might model such data through nonparametrics.

-We illustrated these ideas with a very trivial example using Gaussian process regression.}
+Finally, we highlighted work where these ideas are beginning to be formulated and flexible non-parametric probabilistic models are being deployed on large scale data.
+The next horizon for these models is to move beyond the traditional data formats, in particular tabular data, on to the domain of massivel missing data where mere snippets of data are available, but the interactions between those snippets are of sufficient complexity to require the complex modeling formalisms inspired by the modern range of deep learning methodologies.}

 \subsection{Acknowledgments}